frruit/frruity-blog/_posts/2021-07-04-welcome-to-jekyll.markdown

 Matplotlib via WSL2 and X11 Window
 ----------------------------------

 After the first issues with a 404 the next problem commes direclty. backtrader is using like a lot of other frameworks the matplotlib which is great.
-SO i tried to plot my results like in the example but no window has opened :-( Why?
+So i tried to plot my results like in the example but no window has opened :-( Why?

 It's my environment.
 I'm currently using Win10 with WSL2 and Ubuntu 20.04.